Get to Know the Region’s Only Local Fruit Farm Share

-Weekly Pre-Made Fruit Shares from Agriberry Farm
+Weekly Fruit Share Boxes from Agriberry Farm

-Part of being a CSA member involves embracing the challenges of seasonal eating, which can mean experiencing scarcity and abundance, which many feel is a concept that has been lost with the rise of year-round availability of perishable produce.
-Once the initial cravings for a particular fruit have been satisfied and the novelty has worn off, receiving subsequent additional units of fruit provides the opportunity for freezing or otherwise preserving some fruit for use later in the year, or for exploring new uses and recipes.
+Once the initial craving for a particular fruit has been satisfied and the novelty has worn off, receiving subsequent additional units of that fruit can provide the opportunity for preserving some for use later in the year, or for exploring new uses and recipes.
+Conversely, in some seasons, depending on prevailing weather conditions, members may not receive as much of a certain fruit or fruit type as they would wish.

-CSA Members Share the Risks and Rewards of Farming
+Members Share the Risks and Rewards of Farming

 The Geyers are a family of experienced, professional farmers, who know how to grow delicious, nutritious fruit.
 And, their Partner Farmers are equally skilled and careful.
 All local, field-grown produce, however, is subject to the effect of prevailing weather patterns and other growing localized conditions.
 These unpredictable elements can directly affect–both positively and negatively–the quality and quantity of the fruit available for a day, a week or for an entire season.
 Because our our harvest areas are localized to specific fields, the impact of weather is greatly magnified, versus large-scale (regional, national and international) production.

 Bottom Line: Farm Share memberships are not a guaranteed purchase of a specific amount of fruit, but rather an investment in the farm and community.
 This complex, multi-faceted relationship is enjoyed each season by hundreds of area families, many of whom renew their membership year after year.